The heart is a vital organ made up of a complex combination of muscles, blood vessels, heart valves, and nerves.

 If there is associated heart failure, the appropriate medication can also help improve survival and quality of life.

 The Carotid Arteries are blood vessels supplying blood to the brain.
 Blockages in the Carotid Artery can increase the risk of stroke.
-Femoral, popliteal and tibial arteries supply the lower limbs.
-Blockages of these arteries can result in pain in the calves when walking (claudication), painful ulcers and gangrene.
-Renal arteries supplying the kidneys can impact on the kidney function.
+Femoral, popliteal, and tibial arteries supply the lower limbs.
+Blockages of these arteries can result in pain in the calves when walking (claudication), painful ulcers, and gangrene.
+Renal arteries supplying the kidneys can impact on kidney function.

 What are the symptoms of Peripheral Artery Disease?

-Symptoms of Peripheral Artery Disease depends on which blood vessel is blocked.
+Symptoms of Peripheral Artery Disease depend on which blood vessel is blocked.
 They include: